turingschool/front-end-curriculum/projects/module-3/stretch.md

 </section>

 <section class="answer">
-### Day 7 (9:30 AM MT)
+### Day 7

-Share your app progress with the class for Show and Tell!
+Later this week, you can share your app progress with the class for Show and Tell!
 Be prepared to tell the story of what your app is, why you're making it, and share a quick demo of your app so far.
 In total, the show and tell for your app should last no longer than 10 minutes (shoot for 5 minutes).

-Your project does not need to be done or impressive by this point; this is more of a way to give you a milestone to shoot for and to help plan your timeline.
 </section>

 ## Demo Comp